lidofinance/lido-improvement-proposals/LIPS/lip-31.md

 Three key properties of the stETH token are to be preserved.

-#### Collaterilization
+#### Collateralization

 Every minted stETH has corresponding ether-nominated value, either inside the Lido Core pool or external ether locked (i.e., acting as the external stETH minting collateral) by the protocol.

-New accounting model suggests overcollatalized minting approach for the external part of the token supply to manage slashing risks against the diverse staking setups without enforced policies and requirements behind this part of collateral except only those covered in the current proposal.
+The new accounting model implements over-collateralized minting for external token supply sources, managing slashing risks across diverse staking strategies while maintaining flexibility.
+This approach enables the platform to support various staking setups without imposing rigid operational requirements beyond the core collateralization framework.

-#### Redemability
+#### Redeemability

 Every minted stETH must be redeemable either Lido Core pool, or the external minting collateral.